kaumnen/selenium-automation/README.md

 you can input credentials with inside terminal, or edit .env file with your creds for specific sites

 currently supporting github and codewars

+feel free to use credentials in .env file, they are made only for testing purposes!